JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 # CWindow Class

-`CWindow` is a powerful class to easily create Graphical User Interfaces for Windows applications.
+`CWindow` is a powerful class to easily create Graphical User Interfaces (GUI) for Windows applications.

 #### Main features

-* Easy creation of Graphical User Interfaces.
+* Easy creation of Graphical User Interfaces (GUI).
 * 100% compatible with the Windows API.
 * Optional default values for window styles and extended styles.
 * High DPI and Unicode support for windows and controls.
 * Support for alpha blended icons and images.
-* Easy management of tab controls and tab pages

 #### Remarks